ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 10:36 And Clausius responded to this question in a way that's sort of typical for a physicist or a mathematician.
 Since he didn't know what the answer was, he just *invented a new name* for whatever it was, and gave it a formal **definition**.
-So he called it "**entropy**," which is a made-up word that, if it was translated from the Greek, would roughly mean "**transformation content**" - "*en-tropy*."
+So he called it "**entropy**," which is a made-up word that, if it was translated from Greek, would roughly mean "**transformation content**" - "*en-tropy*."
 And he represented it by a simple equation that the change in this new concept, entropy, which is always called "**S**," is just equal to the change in heat, "**Q**," at constant temperature "**T**."
 So obviously, this equation just reformulates the question in declarative form, saying, "Whatever this *stuff* is, {its} *changes* in this *stuff* are just *changes in heat at constant temperature*."

 11:40 Well, heat is energy.
-And this wasn't completely recognized in the mid 19th century.
-But the way you'll see this equation in a current textbook, is "*d*S" is the "change in *energy* at constant temperature."
+And this wasn't completely recognized in the mid-19th century.
+But the way you'll see this equation in a current textbook is "*d*S" is the "change in *energy* at a constant temperature."
 So even more commonly, you would see it written as "the change in energy is equal to the temperature times the change in entropy."
 It's the most common sort of textbook way of saying this.